davedls/HANDAVis/README.md

 ## 7. Proposed Solution

-HANDAVIS addresses these issues by:
+HANDAVis addresses these issues by:

 * Centralizing emergency data into one platform
 * Enabling real-time communication and updates